ecomlabsio/firecrawl-csv-scraper/README.md

 # Firecrawl CSV URL Scraper

-A production-grade Python tool for scraping websites from URLs listed in a CSV file using the Firecrawl.dev API.
+A production-grade web application for scraping websites from URLs listed in a CSV file using the Firecrawl.dev API.
+Features both a web interface and command-line tool.

 ## Features

+### 🌐 Web Interface
+- **Easy File Upload**: Drag-and-drop CSV file upload with validation
+- **Real-time Progress**: Live progress tracking with detailed statistics
+- **Job Management**: View all jobs and their status in a dashboard
+- **Results Download**: Download scraped data in JSON format
+- **Mobile Responsive**: Works perfectly on desktop and mobile devices

+### 🛠️ Core Functionality
 - **CSV Input**: Read URLs from any CSV file with flexible column naming
 - **Firecrawl Integration**: Uses Firecrawl.dev for robust web scraping that bypasses blockers
 - **Multiple Output Formats**: Export results to JSON or CSV